tock/tock/doc/reference/trd-uart.md

 `transmit_buffer` returns `Err` it MUST NOT issue a callback in the future in response to this call.
-If the error is `BUSY`, this is because there is an outstanding call to `transmit_buffer` or `transmit_word`: the implementation will continue to handle the original call and issue the originally scheduled callback (as if the call that `Err`'d with `BUSY` never happened).
+If the error is `BUSY`, this is because there is an outstanding call to `transmit_buffer` or `transmit_character`: the implementation will continue to handle the original call and issue the originally scheduled callback (as if the call that `Err`'d with `BUSY` never happened).
 However, it does not issue a callback for the call to `transmit_buffer`